asteinarson/knemm/README.md

   email: varchar(255) unique
   first_name: varchar(64)
 ```
-The command read the single input claim, merged it into an empty state and printed it back in **hrc** format.
+The command read the single input claim (in **internal** format), merged it into an empty state and printed it back in **hrc** format.
 Can we convert it back to internal form?
 ```shell
 $ knemm join Person_1.yaml | knemm join -i -
 person: